scordite/Guides/compiling_wallet.md

 $ make

-# Wait for the wallet to compile
+## Wait for the wallet to compile

-# Step 2
+# Step 2 Enter the compiled folder and start the wallet

 $ cd build